The Working Day

-Perhaps it is because the workday ends earlier than in the Anglo-Saxon business world, but a culture of happy-hour, after-work drinks has never really taken hold in Germany.
-More often than not, your German colleagues will head straight home at the end of the day and not be inclined to go out for a beer in the local pub.
-This is also because many Germans like to keep a strict separation between private life and work.
+Perhaps it is because the workday ends earlier than in the Anglo-Saxon business world that more often than not, your German colleagues will head straight home at the end of the day and not be inclined to go out for a beer in the local pub.